hightail/wilson-api/concepts/wilson/core.md

 * [log](../logging/logging.md)

-A detailed typescript definition can be found [here](https://raw.githubusercontent.com/hightail/wilson/master/wilson.d.ts).
-Note: this file can be referenced in your IDE to provide syntax highlighting and auto-completion for wilson projects.
+> NOTE: A detailed typescript definition can be found [here](https://raw.githubusercontent.com/hightail/wilson/master/wilson.d.ts).
+Note: this file can be referenced in your IDE to provide
+> syntax highlighting and auto-completion for wilson projects.

 ## setAppConfig

 Set the wilson instance config to a given object.
 This method takes a plain javascript object and sets it